e10v/tea-tasting/README.md

 - `rel_diff`: Relative difference of means.
 - `nobs`: Number of observations in control and a treatment in total.
 If `None` (default) then it will be computed from the sample.
 - `alpha`: Significance level.
 Default is `0.05`.
 - `ratio`: Ratio of the number of observations in treatment relative to control.
+Default is `1`.
 - `alternative`: Alternative hypothesis.
 Default is `"two-sided"`.
 - `use_t`: Indicates to use the Student’s t-distribution (`True`) or the Normal distribution (`False`) when computing power.
 Default is `True`.
 - `equal_var`: Not used if `use_t` is `False`.
 If `True`, calculate the power of a standard independent Student's t-test that assumes equal population variances.
 If `False`, calculate the power of a Welch’s t-test, which does not assume equal population variance.
 Default is `False`.